One-loop electroweak radiative corrections to polarized $e^+e^- \to \gamma Z$ process: Introduction

 \section{Introduction}

-The physical programs at future $e^+e^-$ colliders are developed to be complementary and synergistic with future hadron colliders.

-Clean experimental conditions, negligible pile-up and controllable centre-of-mass energy, part-per-mil accuracy for cross sections for signal and background processes, well understood backgrounds for final states, allow to scan for new physics by precise measurement of deviations from the Standard Model\cite{Blondel:2018aan,Blondel:2019qlh}.

-For direct observation of such a new physics the 100 TeV hadron collider is needed.
-But there are challenges that arise from the very richness of the $e^+e^-$ program.
-One needs to match the theoretical accuracy to the statistical one, by taking into account electroweak (EW) radiative corrections (RCs)~\cite{LEP}.
-Polarized beams can improve opportunities for investigation of fundamental particles properties ~\cite{Blondel:2019qlh,MoortgatPick:2005cw,Fujii:2015jha,Blondel:2018mad,Bambade:2019fyw}.
+Clean experimental conditions, negligible pile-up and controlled centre-of-mass energy, part-per-mil accuracy for cross sections for signal and background processes, and well-understood backgrounds for final states are assumed at future $e^+e^-$ colliders.
+All this allows us to search for new physics by accurately measuring deviations from the Standard Model \cite{Blondel:2018aan,Blondel:2019qlh}.
+However, there are challenges that arise from the very richness of the $e^+e^-$ program.
+One needs to match theoretical accuracy with the statistical one taking into account electroweak (EW) radiative corrections (RCs)~\cite{LEP}.